dominiksalvet/dominiksalvet/readme.md

 # Hello, I am Dominik.

-In 2011, I came by redstone circuits in Minecraft.
+In 2011, I came across redstone circuits in Minecraft.
 Two years later, I built **my first working processor** in that game.
 I quickly realized that I had found something invaluable in my life.
 Ever since then, processor design has been my life passion. :purple_heart:

 Despite the strong words, I have been frequently finding myself lacking the required knowledge from various processor design areas.
 It is the **opportunity to grow**, and I am trying to see it that way.
 Practice makes perfect. :rocket: